SOP Examples: 10 Real-World Cases Across IT And Business

 4. Disposal procedures: Outline steps for the secure disposal of outdated or non-functional assets, including data wiping protocols.

-ITAM free SOP template
+Free ITAM SOP template:

-Along with this SOP document, you’ll receive an example of a SOP for capturing asset information.
+Download the IT Asset Management SOP template.
+Along with this SOP document, you’ll receive an example of an SOP for capturing asset information.
 It contains the following aspects of the asset capture process:

 • Receiving the asset.